 I know tutoring can seem like a drag so I like to make it more enjoyable for the student.
 I incorporate creativity and truly believe in the magic of walking around the room or just moving your body every once in a while.

-UC Santa Barbara - Current Undergrad, Communications
+Undergraduate Degree: University of California-Santa Barbara - Current Undergrad, Communications

 ACT English: 30

 SAT Verbal: 730

 SAT Writing: 720